-The status of soil damage with the main limiting pH is

-very acidic (R.I-a), but the soil still functions well as a natural medium for natural vegetation to grow.
-Yet, land use for cultivation that produces biomass must be regulated, maintained and maintained so that biomass production remains good [43].
-The existing vegetation has adapted to the soil conditions where it grows in a long period [44].
+The status of soil damage with the main limiting pH is very acidic (R.I-a), but the soil still functions well as a natural medium for natural vegetation to grow.
+Yet, land use for cultivation that produces biomass must be regulated, maintained and maintain 12 so that biomass production remains good [43].
+So, over a long period of time, the existing vegetation has adapted to the soil conditions where it grows [44].
 This vegetation can produce biomass in the form of stems, leaves, flowers, fruits, tubers, sap, bark, roots and oils that support animal life and human dependence in the vicinity.